 This is where we our first interactive elements, as the guestbook allows access to the show’s digital program and activity book – both of which have animated pages.
 An advisory sign near the door to the auditorium features a QR code for the Ballet’s “face filters” (N-95 masks) on Instagram.

-The auditorium has the most digital decoration (including Nutcrackers guarding from the balcony) and features the most interactivity, with the orchestra icon leading to a featuring Music Director Martin West lets the orchestra members recreate their favorite musical passages from the show.
+The auditorium has the most digital decoration (including Nutcrackers guarding from the balcony) and features the most interactivity, with the orchestra icon leading to a video featuring Music Director Martin West.
+In it, he lets the orchestra members recreate their favorite musical passages from the show.
 A “Behind the Curtain” option leads you “backstage” to virtual cul-de-sac of snow-covered SF Victorians.
 Click different features opens videos of dance lessons from Wendy van Dyck, and a podcast about the history of the Nutcracker and San Francisco’s unique connection to it.

 Mind you, all of this is before you even head back to the auditorium and click on the stage curtains.
 Fully animated, they swing open to see the old, familiar “Compliments of the Season…” card.
 This kicks off the video stream for the Ballet’s 2007 production of The Nutcracker, as it was shown on KQED that year.
-I won’t bother to detail it because, as with the above show, everyone knows the plot and the show isn’t all that different from the 75th anniversary production I saw last year.
-It’s still the same great show, just on my HDTV instead of in front of me.
+I won’t bother to detail it because, as with A Christmas Carol above, everyone knows the plot and the show isn’t all that different from the 75th anniversary production I saw last year.
+It’s still the same great show, just on my HDTV instead of a stage in front of me.